 The Community Mini Grant program (PDF) offers grants up to $1,000 for neighborhood organizations and other community groups to utilize arts and cultural programming as a way to bring people together.
 Applications are accepted on a rolling basis, reviewed quarterly, and should be submitted at least 90 days prior to an event.

 e-CImpact is Montgomery County's online grants/contracts system.
 Through e-CImpact, organizations submit applications and provide reports.
 Reviewers access submitted applications and reports and submit their scores and comments.

 Grant processes utilizing this platform include General Operating Support, Special Projects, and Mini Grants.
 Individual artists should visit Culture Works.

-Quarterly meetings of the Arts and Cultural District Board are all held at 4 pm at the Reibold Building in downtown Dayton - 117 S Main Street, Conference room 5405.
-The Quarterly meeting dates are as follows:
+Meetings of the Arts and Cultural District Board are held at least quarterly at the Reibold Building in downtown Dayton - 117 S Main Street, Conference room 5405.
+The 2024 meeting dates are as follows: